-This is the first-ever national gathering of the ASAE membership and the general public.
-Hosted by the Midwest Society for Acoustic Ecology and the World Listening Project, Listening for the Future will take place from July 9-11, 2010.
-We think it’s going to be a fantastic three days, with plenty of information and inspiration to go around.
-We hope you will join us at this landmark event.
+This is the first ever national gathering of the ASAE membership and the general public hosted by the Midwest Society for Acoustic Ecology and the World Listening Project.
+Listening for the Future will take place from July 9-11, 2010.
+We think it’s going to be a fantastic three days, with plenty of information and inspiration to go around, and hope you will join us at this landmark event.
 Please be sure to register your participation in these events.

 - Friday, July 9 – Citizen Sound (5-7PM FREE) opens with a wine and cheese reception, introductions to each of the ASAE chapters, and presentations by leaders in Chicago’s cultural and advocacy scene at Columbia College, 33 E. Congress Parkway, basement lobby and room # LL11.
 Featured keynote speakers are Lou Mallozzi, Executive Director of Experimental Sound Studio and architect Graham Balkany of the Gropius in Chicago Coalition.
 A media lounge, where guests can sample CDs and peruse publications by participants, performers and ASAE members, will be open all night.
 Following dinner, we’ll be treated to a concert (8:30-10:30PM – $10) featuring ASAE member composers: Edmund Mooney, Viv Corringham, Andrea Polli, and Eric Leonardson with Michelle Nagai.

 - Saturday, July 10 – Head “out of town” for an afternoon soundwalk (2-4PM FREE) in Miller Woods, at the Indiana Dunes National Lakeshore.
 After the dunes soundwalk, it’s back to the city for another group dinner (6:30-8:15) followed by a Chicago nightlife soundwalk (8:30-10PM FREE) in Wicker Park.
 This day’s events should provide plenty of opportunities for informal conversation and networking among members.